|Best for the Money||Bubba Fishing Pliers||Check Price||

 Q: Can I use regular pliers for fishing?

-If by regular pliers you mean the type found in a hardware store or even a discount store, the answer is a definite yes.
+If by regular pliers you mean the type found in a hardware store or even a discount store, the answer is yes.
 Of course, these can range in quality and price from just a few bucks up into the hundreds for specialized tools.

 But if you’re looking for durability and functionality, you will likely have to aim for the middle- to upper-end of this spectrum to get good service.
 The cheapest ones rarely last.
 Fishing-specific pliers are often a better investment because they give you multiple tools and functions in one compact package.